ibmppl/ibmppl/docs/miscellaneous/gShellv2_develop_guide.md

   * Define class `query_param_type` that stores a graph pointer and its associated global properties, including `directness`, `key_to_id`, `id_to_key`, internal_outputFormat, and query_arg_type.

 - `defines.hpp`

+  * Define a set of constants for representing argument names and return values.

 - `query_map.h`